 In addition, I will suggest going for IFoA if money ain’t a problem as it has high passing rates.
 Also with it, you can make your career abroad.
 But if money is a problem go for IAI as it is cheaper and works in India.

-A degree in this does not give much help in terms of exemption from a paper if you have a degree.
+However, a degree in this does not give much help in terms of exemption from a paper if you have a degree.
 So, no additional advantage is there.

 Therefore, one should definitely go for it to make a Career in an actuary to take advantage of less awareness of such a rewarding career, which is high in demand not only in India but outside India too.

-Although it is slightly challenging but it is been overweight by rewards and its interesting nature.
+Although it is slightly challenging it is been overweight by rewards and its interesting nature.
 One should at least think upon this career if you have an interest in Math and enjoy exceptional growth and life which actuary as a career as to offer.

 Looking for a professional Career Counselor?
 Let us know at [email protected] or simply call us at 95.5511.5533